 “At the Olive Branch we want to introduce our town to the great Christian writers of the past and present and help people find peace with God.”

 Michael and Amy appreciate your prayers:

 As our thanks for your gift to Moody this month, we’d like to send you God Speaks Your Love Language: How to Feel and Reflect God’s Love by Dr. Gary Chapman.

-Please request your copy of Prevailing Prayer when you give your gift today!
+Please request your copy of God Speaks Your Love Language when you give your gift today!